bytesatwork/bytewiki/docs/source/yocto/5.0/bytedevkit-imx93.rst

 Currently the bytesatwork toolchain is generated out of the bytesatwork-minimal-image recipe.
 If you want to add additional libraries and development headers to customize the toolchain, you need to modify the bytesatwork-minimal-image recipe.
 It can be found under ``~/workdir/bytedevkit-imx93/5.0/sources/meta-bytesatwork/recipes-core/images``

-For example if you want to develop your own ftp client and you need libftp and the corresponding header files, edit the recipe ``bytesatwork-minimal-image.bb`` and add ``ftplib`` to the ``IMAGE_INSTALL`` variable.
+For example: if you want to develop your own application utilizing CAN communication and need libsocketcan and the corresponding header files, edit the recipe ``bytesatwork-minimal-image.bb`` and add ``libsocketcan`` to the ``IMAGE_INSTALL`` variable.

-This will provide the ftplib libraries and development headers in the toolchain.
+This will provide the libsocketcan libraries and development headers in the toolchain.
 After adding additional software components, the toolchain needs to be rebuilt by:

 ::